Taking action on work-related cancer

 Taking part in the roadmap

-From 2021 the roadmap partners will engage in several activities to gain further impact, all to help prevent workers´ exposure to carcinogens.
+The roadmap partners agreed that from 2021 onwards they would engage in several activities to gain further impact, all to help prevent workers´ exposure to carcinogens.
 These so called 'challenges' will all contribute in reaching the four main goals.
 The challenges are lead and executed by small teams of roadmap partners.
 However, they need input from others to succeed.
 In addition to the eight partners mentioned above, several countries will join activities.
 Organisations from all over Europe are also invited to join one or more of these challenges and help completing them.

 To submit your initiative please visit http://www.roadmaponcarcinogens.eu